jen6one9/that-react-employee-directory/README.md

 ## Instructions

-* Follow these instructions to install the app
+* Follow these instructions to install the app:
+Start the app by running `npm start` in your terminal